 \section{Introduction}

-Deep neural networks have achieved superior performance in a variety of tasks, including image classification \cite{he2016identity}, object detection \cite{liu2016ssd}, image segmentation \cite{chen2017rethinking}, and so on.
-However, this performance comes at the cost of increased model size, which leads to a higher computational complexity due to the increased amount of floating-point multiplication in training and inference time, yielding a higher memory footprint and increasing energy consumption.
-To reduce computational complexity, researchers are exploring multiplication-free neural networks.
+Deep neural networks have demonstrated superior performance in diverse applications such as image classification, object detection, and image segmentation \cite{he2016identity,liu2016ssd,chen2017rethinking}, and speech \cite{lugosch2019speech}.
+However, despite the high accuracy of multiplication-based deep neural networks, their computing resource requirement makes their deployment challenging, especially on low-resource devices.
+Recent research has explored multiplication-free neural networks that reduce memory footprint and overall energy consumption to address this issue.

 Existing works on multiplication-free neural networks include binary \cite{courbariaux2015binaryconnect}, and ternary quantization \cite{li2016ternary}.
-They respectively constrain their weights in the range of $\{\pm1\}$ and $\{0\} \cup \{\pm1\}$, so that the less expensive sign flip operator can implement the multiplication operations.
-Such low-bit quantization techniques can help deploy deep learning models on resource-constrained edge devices.
-Moreover, \citet{wang2021addernet} trades the multiplication operation with the addition operation, and \citet{elhoushi2019deepshift,li2021s,fbsaving} use the bit-shift operator to build power-of-two (PoT) quantized networks, also named shift networks.
-For shift networks built on a ternary base, their weight space includes $\{0\} \cup \{\pm 2^p\}$.
-In such a weight space, the multiplication operations are equivalent to bit-wise shift operations, which are highly efficient in terms of hardware implementation.
-As a demonstration, \citet{fbsaving} shows that under 4-bit weight and 8-bit activation, the shift-based MAC unit designed for shift networks outperformed its counterpart for traditional uniform quantization by 2.4x energy saving and 20\% chip area saving using Samsung 5nm.
+They respectively constrain their weights in the range of $\{\pm1\}$ and $\{0\} \cup \{\pm1\}$, in order to replace multiplication computations with less expensive operations such as a sign flip operator.
+These low-bit quantization techniques make it possible to deploy deep learning models on resource-constrained edge devices.
+Moreover, \cite{wang2021addernet} trades the multiplication operation with the addition operation, and \cite{elhoushi2019deepshift,li2021s,fbsaving} use the bit-shift operator to build power-of-two (PoT) quantized networks, known as Shift networks.
+Shift networks built upon a ternary base have a weight space of $\{0\} \cup \{\pm 2^p\}$.
+This means that multiplication operations can be replaced with bit-wise shift operations, which have highly efficient hardware implementations.
+In fact, \cite{fbsaving} showed that with 4-bit weights and 8-bit activations, the shift-based MAC unit designed for Shift networks outperformed its counterpart for traditional uniform quantization by $2.4\times$ energy saving and 20\% chip area saving using Samsung 5nm.